khadarbasha019/practice-lab/README.md

 # practice-lab
 practice lab
-we have edited the README file..
+we have edited the README file.,